What is a carabiners gate opening?

 The combination of gate opening and basket size are the two most significant factors when determining how much gear you can effectively get into a carabiner.

 The relationship between basket size and gate opening also impact the technique required to clip the carabiner.
-If the basket and gate opening are too small, it may not be possible to clip with a full finger(s) in the basket because your fingers will get in the way of the rope sliding into the carabiner.
+If the basket and gate opening are both small, it may not be possible to clip with a full finger(s) in the basket because your fingers will get in the way of the rope sliding into the carabiner.

 Bottom Line